joaomateusferr/mac-utils/macos/tutorials/How to restore macOS on a Apple silicon mac.md

-# How to restore macOS on a Apple silicon mac
+# How to restore/reinstall or change macOS versions on a Apple silicon mac

-:warning: | If the mac frimewere is damaged in any way only the method using Apple Configurator can be used.
+:warning: | If the mac frimewere is damaged in any way only the method using Apple Configurator 2 can be used.
 :---: | :---

 :information_source: | There are two ways to overwrite the recovery of a apple silicon mac, through the method using the Apple Configurator or installing an update.